Guide · job-search

 How to Handle Recruiter Ghosting (CS New Grad)

 Recruiter silence is almost never personal.
-Send one polite follow-up at the 10-day mark, a second at the 20-day mark, and then move on.
-Most ghosting is bandwidth, not rejection — and the worst move is to keep your pipeline waiting on a single dead thread.
+Send one polite follow-up at the 10-business-day mark, a second at the 20-day mark, then close the thread and keep applying.
+As of 2026, most ghosting is bandwidth (hiring freezes, loaded loops, recruiter turnover) rather than rejection.
+The worst move is parking your whole search on one dead thread.

 What do you do when a recruiter goes silent?